 Digital strategy has a habit of intimidating people who don't understand the difference between HTML and CSS.
 My trainings and lectures on digital strategy are aimed at bridging that gap, with curricula including:

 There is more news media than ever before, and yet it's harder than ever for a message to break through.
 Communications strategy is evolving quickly, requiring new tools and demanding new thinking.
 My trainings and lectures on comms strategy include curricula on:

-I manage and direct all official communications, including press outreach, digital strategy, and public activities.
-As the national press secretary, I speak on the record, brief reporters on background, draft press statements, write speeches, and prepare the senator for interviews, including Sunday talk shows.
+I managed and directed all official communications, including press outreach, digital strategy, and public activities.
+As the national press secretary, I spoke on the record, briefed reporters on background, drafted press statements, wrote speeches, and prepared the Senator for interviews, including Sunday talk shows.

 I teach a master’s class on political digital strategy in the Graduate School of Political Management.

 As a consultant, I advised the campaign on message, press, branding, and digital strategies, and managed the campaign’s debate-prep activities.

 As a volunteer on leave from the Senate, I managed “bracketing” press activities for visits to the state by Mitt Romney and Paul Ryan, developing targeted messaging, selecting and recruiting surrogates, and coordinating execution.

 In addition to developing websites for a portfolio of campaign clients, I worked with several campaigns and organizations to develop and execute innovative digital strategies using tactics including blast emails, online advertising, social media, blog outreach, microsites, and more.

 I pitched and worked with a diverse portfolio of campaigns, organizations and corporations in developing and executing innovative web communication strategies.
 Whether through a robust website, an aggressive email program, social media platforms, or blog outreach, my team’s goal was to build online communities and activate supporters.